ADVERTISEMENT

 1Research Associate, Sutter Health, Tracy, California; Quarry Lane School, Pleasanton, California; 2Kasturba Medical College, Manipal, India; Research Associate, Sutter Health, Tracy, California

 I first heard the word “STEMI” (ST-elevation myocardial infarction) about 12 years ago, when I was very young.
-I didn’t care to listen too closely while my mom talked on the phone about the hospital and “STEMI”, but this word was used a lot so I soon learned its meaning, even though I wasn’t entirely sure what it meant.
+I didn’t care to listen too closely while my mom talked on the phone about the hospital and “STEMI”, but this word was used a lot so I soon learned its significance, even though I wasn’t entirely sure what it meant.
 I did understand, however, that it meant my mom needed to get her belongings and head to the hospital right away.
 While my dad and I stayed out of her way and watched, she would quickly retrieve her car keys and leave the house.

 One day, I decided to ask my mother, “Mom, what does STEMI mean?”
 She explained me that it meant there was an emergency at the hospital and that if she arrived even five minutes late, that person could die.
 Upon hearing this, I came to understand that my mother held the power to either save or kill an individual.
 Because life is so fragile, even the smallest error by my mother could result in death for that individual.
 Though the concept that life is irreversible doesn’t come until later in age, my imagining of the grief of losing loved ones minimized my tantrums at that age.
 I learnt the value of life, humanity, and priorities even before I could learn to spell these words.